Foundations of mathematics: Philosophical views

+When the foundational crisis arose, there was much debate among mathematicians and logicians about what should be done for restoring confidence in mathematics.
+This involved philosophical questions about mathematical truth, the relationship of mathematics with reality, the reality of mathematical objects, and the nature of mathematics.

+For the problem of foundations, there were two main options for trying to avoid paradoxes.
+The first one led to intuitionism and constructivism, and consisted to restrict the logical rules for remaining closer to intuition, while the second, which has been called formalism, considers that a theorem is true if it can be deduced from axioms by applying inference rules (formal proof), and that no "trueness" of the axioms is needed for the validity of a theorem.

 Formalism

 It has been claimed that formalists, such as David Hilbert (1862–1943), hold that mathematics is only a language and a series of games.
+Hilbert insisted that formalism, called "formula game" by him, is a fundamental part of mathematics, but that mathematics must not be reduced to formalism.
 Indeed, he used the words "formula game" in his 1927 response to L. E. J. Brouwer's criticisms:

 Thus Hilbert is insisting that mathematics is not an arbitrary game with arbitrary rules; rather it must agree with how our thinking, and then our speaking and writing, proceeds.

 The foundational philosophy of formalism, as exemplified by David Hilbert, is a response to the paradoxes of set theory, and is based on formal logic.
 Virtually all mathematical theorems today can be formulated as theorems of set theory.
 The truth of a mathematical statement, in this view, is represented by the fact that the statement can be derived from the axioms of set theory using the rules of formal logic.

-Merely the use of formalism alone does not explain several issues: why we should use the axioms we do and not some others, why we should employ the logical rules we do and not some others, why do "true" mathematical statements (e.g., the laws of arithmetic) appear to be true, and so on.
-Hermann Weyl would ask these very questions of Hilbert:
+Merely the use of formalism alone does not explain several issues: why we should use the axioms we do and not some others, why we should employ the logical rules we do and not some others, why "true" mathematical statements (e.g., the laws of arithmetic) appear to be true, and so on.
+Hermann Weyl posed these very questions to Hilbert:

 In some cases these questions may be sufficiently answered through the study of formal theories, in disciplines such as reverse mathematics and computational complexity theory.
 As noted by Weyl, formal logical systems also run the risk of inconsistency; in Peano arithmetic, this arguably has already been settled with several proofs of consistency, but there is debate over whether or not they are sufficiently finitary to be meaningful.
 Gödel's second incompleteness theorem establishes that logical systems of arithmetic can never contain a valid proof of their own consistency.
 What Hilbert wanted to do was prove a logical system S was consistent, based on principles P that only made up a small part of S. But Gödel proved that the principles P could not even prove P to be consistent, let alone S.